Davee02/HSLU.AICOMP.HMS/README.md

 ## Repository Structure

-- `experiments`: Contains the results of various experiments, both local and on Kaggle.
-- `data`: Contains the raw dataset downloaded from Kaggle and any processed data.
+- `data/`: Contains the raw dataset downloaded from Kaggle and any processed data.
 The folder is .gitignored, but will be created when you run the data download and (pre)processing scripts.
-- `notebooks`: Contains Jupyter notebooks for exploratory data analysis, model development, and visualization.
+- `notebooks/`: Contains Jupyter notebooks for exploratory data analysis, model development, visualization, and experiments.
+  - `notebooks/models/`: Contains notebooks specifically related to model training and evaluation.
+  - `notebooks/_archive/`: Contains older notebooks that are no longer actively used but are kept for reference.
-- `scripts`: Contains scripts for downloading the dataset, preprocessing data, training models, etc.
+- `scripts/`: Contains scripts for downloading the dataset, preprocessing data, training models, etc.
-  - `scripts/kaggle`: Contains scripts to make the workflow with Kaggle easier.
+  - `scripts/kaggle/`: Contains scripts to make the workflow with Kaggle easier.
+They are not necessary to run the main codebase.
 For more details, see the [README](scripts/kaggle/readme.md) in that folder.
+  - `scripts/_archive/`: Contains older scripts that are no longer actively used but are kept for reference.
-- `src`: Contains the source code for the project, including custom datasets, models, trainers, and utility functions.
+- `src/`: Contains the source code for the project, including custom datasets, models, trainers, and utility functions.

-## Setup
+## Reproduction Instructions

 First, ensure you have Python installed.
 We recommend using [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) to manage your Python environment.